National Numbers

 First of all, the digits on UK number plates have to be monospaced.
 This means that every character (except I / 1) is of equal height and width.
 This extends to all reg plates on UK roads, from prefix registration plates to suffix private number plates, dateless car registrations, and those from Northern Ireland.

 On top of this, all other car registration spacing has to be uniform.
-This means that there must be an exact gap of 11mm between each character, as well a 11mm margin around the outside of the vehicle registration.
-The space in the middle of a registration number must also be 33mm according to the DVLA and as of September, UK law.
+This means that there must be an exact gap between each character, as well as a minimum margin around the outside of the vehicle registration and the space in the middle of a registration number must also meet a specific requirement according to UK law.

-In addition to this, you cannot add anything extra to a registration number other than flags and borders.
+In addition to the above, you cannot add anything extra to a registration number other than a green eco-flash (to signify an electric vehicle), flags (from a limited pool of permitted choices - Union Jack, St. George Cross, Welsh Dragon and the St. Andrew Cross (Scottish Saltire)) and borders.
 This means that, for example, you cannot add your own slogan beneath your private registration on the number plate (this space is for the name of the manufacturer/supplier of the plate) and you cannot add any custom image to the side of the number plate.

 Essentially, you can't mess with the format that we've spoken about above, and personalisation beyond what's acceptable by the standards of the DVLA is strictly prohibited.